huntabyte/shadcn-svelte/apps/www/src/content/dark-mode/astro.md

 ### Add mode toggle to page

-And finally add the mode toggle to the page (also with the `client:load` directive):
+Add the mode toggle to the page (also with the `client:load` directive):

 ```astro title="src/pages/index.astro" {4,12} showLineNumbers
 ---